badgirlbongi/bongihub/workflow.md

 (testing on easterncape.html 1st,2md and 3rd card)
 + put style for the card to test for fitting
 + added footers on the cards
++ tried to put a spyscroll (on the 9th card)
+- spyscroll not working